 But that's a lesson Americans find it harder than ever to grasp.
 What Raspberry called "the open warfare that now passes as political debate" has grown ubiquitous.
 Every development must be given a politicized, partisan spin, preferably with an assumption of the other side's bad faith.
 News cannot break without being instantly deployed as a weapon in the culture war.
 Forest fires break out, and partisans start sniping over climate change.
-An oil spill befouls the Gulf Coast, and the talking heads swiftly hurl recriminations
+An oil spill befouls the Gulf Coast, and the talking heads swiftly hurl recriminations about government regulation.

 Nothing and no one is immune from exploitation.
 On Monday evening came word of the death of astronaut/physicist Sally Ride, the first American woman in space.
 Within an hour, Daily Kos writer Dante Atkins, a Los Angeles Democratic Party Central Committee member, had taken to twitter to attack US House Speaker John Boehner and the National Organization for Marriage.
 "Just so everyone knows," Atkins wrote, they "don't think Sally Ride deserved to marry the person she loved."
 Did she deserve to have news of her passing instantly recycled into political ammunition?